brucebra000/brabruce000.github.io/aboutme.md

 subtitle: Lambda School Graduate / Data Scientist
 ---

   Hello!
-I'm Brandon Bruce; a Data Scientist.
+I'm Brandon Bruce; a Data Scientist!
 I've been programming for a few years.
 I've done some Java in the past, but I am most fluent in Python.
 I've attended and completed the Data Science curriculum at Lambda School, where I was taught most of my python knowledge and even some SQL.
 I've got experience working in a local environment, with groups, and gitbash.
-Here on my website, I'll show you several of the projects I have worked on in the past!
+Here, on my website, I'll show you several of the projects I have worked on!

 - Data Scientist
 - Fluent in Python